Homemade French Fries in the Air Fryer

 This post may contain affiliate links, see my disclosure policy for details.

-During testing, I made all kinds of fries using various methods: Soaking and not soaking, Double frying and single frying.
-And after numerous tests (and a lot of ketchup) I’ve figured out exactly how to air fry french fries so that they’re crisp on the outside and fluffy on the inside.
+I tested all kinds of methods for these air fryer french fries: soaking and not soaking, double frying and single frying.
+After plenty of batches (and a lot of ketchup), I figured out exactly how to make homemade French fries that are crisp on the outside and fluffy on the inside, without deep frying.

 Why You’ll Love Homemade Air Fryer French Fries